(Links are provided for those collections with online finding aids)

 Cyrus Willard Cole was an officer in the United States Navy and a member of the United States Naval Academy Class of 1899.
 Cole's diary, the product of his Naval Academy summer cruise aboard U.S.S.
 Monongahela, spans from June until August 1896.
 The diary consists predominantly of hand-drawn sketches, songs, poems, and sea shanties.

+Frederick Collins was an officer in the United States Navy and a member of the United States Naval Academy Class of 1867.
 The Frederick Collins Diary, kept by Collins primarily while serving as an instructor at the United States Naval Academy in the Department of English Studies, History and Law, is composed of entries pertaining to Collin's teachings and studies, professional affiliations, writings, acquaintances, and personal matters.
 Also included are mentions of Collin's involvement in surveying the Isthmus of Darien (Panama), and genealogical information on the Collins family.

 Journal of the Columbia and Alexander, 1816-1817, MS 149